A Professional Guide for Galleries That Care About Artwork, Sales, and Reputation

 A gallery is neither retail nor residential.
 It sits in its own category.

 Unlike retail lighting, gallery lighting is not designed to push brightness or visual noise.
 Unlike residential lighting, it is not about comfort or ambience.
-Art gallery lighting must do something far more demanding.
+Professional gallery lighting solutions must do something far more demanding.

 It must: